Heide B. Fulton

-Heide Bronke Fulton is an American diplomat who had served as the United States ambassador to Uruguay.
+Heide Bronke Fulton is an American diplomat who served as the United States ambassador to Uruguay from March 22, 2023 to June 27, 2025.
 She previously served as the Chargé d'affaires ad interim to Honduras from June 11, 2017 to July 12, 2019.

 Early life and education

 Fulton was born in Buffalo, New York.
 She received a Bachelor of Arts degree from Boston College and a Master of Arts in International Relations from Troy State University.

 Career

 She is a career member of the Senior Foreign Service with the rank of Minister-Counselor.
 Her assignments in Washington, D.C., include serving as the director of the main press office, Pearson Fellow in the Office of Senator Robert Menendez, press advisor for the Bureau of Western Hemisphere Affairs, and special assistant to the under secretary for political affairs.
 She also served as director of the Office of Mexican Affairs.
 She has served as the deputy assistant secretary of state in the Bureau of International Narcotics and Law Enforcement Affairs since August 10, 2020.

 In May 2019, the day after Fulton issued a statement urging Hondurans against acts of violence, demonstrators set a fire outside the entrance to the United States Embassy.